lbilli/Jib.jl/README.md

 As Julia is not an object-oriented language, the functionality of the IB `EClient` class is provided here by regular functions.
 In particular:
-- `connect(port, clientId, connectOptions)`: establish a connection.
-Return a `Connection` object.
+- `connect(port, clientId, connectOptions)`: establish a connection and return a `Connection` object.
-- `disconnect(::Connection)`: close the connection.
+- `disconnect(::Connection)`: terminate the connection.
 - `check_all(::Connection, ::Wrapper)`: process available responses, **not blocking**.
   Return the number of messages processed. **Needs to be called regularly**.
 - `start_reader(::Connection, ::Wrapper)`: start a `Task` for background processing.
-- all other methods that send specific requests to the server.
+- methods that send specific requests to the server.
-  Refer to the official IB `EClient` class documentation for details and method signatures.
+  Refer to the official IB `EClient` class documentation for further details and method signatures.
-  The only caveat is to remeber to pass a `Connection` as first argument: _e.g._
+  The only caveat is to remember to pass a `Connection` as first argument: _e.g._
   `reqContractDetails(ib::Connection, reqId:Int, contract::Contract)`

 ##### [`Wrapper`](src/wrapper.jl)
 Like the official IB `EWrapper` class, this `struct` holds the callbacks that are dispatched when responses are processed.
 By default it is filled with dummy functions.
-The user should override in the constructor the desired methods, as shown in the [example](#usage) above.
+The user should override in the constructor the desired methods, as shown [above](#usage).

 A more comprehensive example is provided by [`simple_wrap()`](src/wrapper.jl), which is used like this: